-Are Special Education Teachers in Demand?
+The Growing Need for Special Education Teachers in the U.S.

 A bachelor's degree in education is generally required to obtain a position as a special education teacher.
 Some educators also go on to earn a master’s degree to advance their teaching careers, including pursuing administrative and lead teaching jobs in both private and public school settings.

 GMercyU offers three different undergraduate education options, including dual degrees in Early Education and Special Education,.
 GMercyU also offers several online Master of Education degree programs and certification options.
 GMercyU’s programs prepare teachers in accordance with Pennsylvania standards.
 Through the NASDTEC Interstate Agreement, Pennsylvania-certified teachers have reciprocity with 47 other states.

 To learn more about the opportunities available and to begin your journey toward a rewarding career in the field of special education, contact Gwynedd Mercy University at 800-342-5462 or email@example.com.